-6.6 Register of Gifts and Hospitality
+7.7 Register of Gifts, Hospitality and Sponsorship

-- 6.6.1 The Board Secretary, on behalf of the Chair, will maintain a register of Gifts and Hospitality to record offers of gifts and hospitality made to Board members.
-Executive Directors will adopt a similar mechanism in relation to HEIW officers working within their Directorates. - 6.6.2 Every Board member and HEIW officer has a personal responsibility to volunteer information in relation to offers of gifts and hospitality, including those offers that have been refused.
-The Board Secretary, on behalf of the Chair and Chief Executive, will ensure the incidence and patterns of offers and receipt of gifts and hospitality are kept under active review, taking appropriate action where necessary. - 6.6.3 When determining what should be included in the Register, individuals shall apply the following principles, subject to the considerations in Standing Order 6.5.3: - Gifts: Generally, only gifts of material value should be recorded.
+- 7.7.1 The Board Secretary, on behalf of the Chair, will maintain a register of Gifts, Hospitality and Sponsorship to record offers of gifts, hospitality and sponsorship made to Board members.
+Executive Directors will adopt a similar mechanism in relation to HEIW officers working within their Directorates. - 7.7.2 Every Board member and HEIW officer has a personal responsibility to volunteer information in relation to offers of gifts and hospitality, including those offers that have been refused.
+The Board Secretary, on behalf of the Chair and Chief Executive, will ensure the incidence and patterns of offers and receipt of gifts and hospitality are kept under active review, taking appropriate action where necessary. - 7.7.3 When determining what should be included in the Register, individuals shall apply the following principles, subject to the considerations in Standing Order 6.5.3: - Gifts: Generally, only gifts of material value should be recorded.
 Those with a nominal value, e.g., seasonal items such as diaries/calendars would not usually need to be recorded. - Hospitality: Only significant hospitality offered or received should be recorded.
 Occasional offers of 'modest and proportionate3' hospitality need not be included in the Register.
-Further detail is provided in the framework policy on standards of behaviour. - 6.6.4 Board members and HEIW officers may accept the occasional offer of modest and proportionate hospitality but in doing so must consider whether the following conditions are met: - Acceptance would further the aims of HEIW; - The level of hospitality is reasonable in the circumstances; - It has been openly offered; and, - It could not be construed as any form of inducement and will not put the individual under any obligation to those offering it. - 6.6.5 The Board Secretary will arrange for a full report of all offers of Gifts and Hospitality recorded by HEIW to be submitted to the Audit and Assurance Committee (or equivalent) at least annually.
-The Audit and Assurance Committee will then review and report to the Board upon the adequacy of the
+Further detail is provided in the framework policy on standards of behaviour. - 7.7.4 Board members and HEIW officers may accept the occasional offer of modest and proportionate hospitality but in doing so must consider whether the following conditions are met: